ESPR Myths and Truths

 - Myth: “The EU Digital Product Passport will replace existing REACH Art.
 33 and SCIP reporting duties for articles.”

 - Truth: This is not expected anytime soon, but those duties will be initially co-existing.
-The DPP is a decentralized tool and will be rolled out only over time for regulated product groups.
-In addition, the EP ENVI Committee Draft Report now suggests an additional general information obligation of suppliers of substances, mixtures and articles to provide ESPR-related information (new draft Article 25a).
+The DPP is a decentralised tool and will be rolled out only over time for regulated product groups.
+According to the ESPR (recital (34)) the Commission should – where feasible – link the DPP to existing Union databases and tools such as the European Product Registry for Energy Labelling (EPREL) or the SCIP Database.

 - Myth: “Access to product data via the DPP will be the same for all interested parties.”

 - Truth: Differentiated access rights will be granted for consumers, (other) economic operators and authorities, depending on what they need to know.
 There will be no public access as in the case of the SCIP Database.
-The details on how this should work are still to be elaborated.
-At the end of 2022 an EU-funded Consortium called CIRPASS has started preparing the ground for the gradual piloting and deployment of the DPP.
+However, the Commission should set up by 19 July 2026 and manage a DPP registry to store certain data for enforcement and monitoring purposes.

 - Myth: “Substances of Concern (SoC) to be reported are identical with REACH SVHCs.”

-- Truth: The SoC definition is much broader as it also covers a number of additional CLP hazard classes (e.g. skin sensitizers cat.
+- Truth: The SoC definition is much broader as it also covers a number of additional CLP hazard classes (e.g. skin sensitisers cat.
 1, chronic hazard to the aquatic environment cat.
-1 to 4, persistent chemicals according to the CLP Revision) and substances inhibiting circularity (i.e. that negatively affect the re-use and recycling of materials in the product in which they are present), as defined in Article 2(28) of the ESPR Proposal.
+1 to 4, persistent chemicals according to the CLP Revision), substances regulated under the POPs Regulation (EU) 2019/1021 and substances inhibiting circularity (i.e. that negatively affect the re-use and recycling of materials in the product in which they are present), as defined in Article 2(27) of the ESPR Proposal.

 - Myth: “SoCs will always be the same group of substances, no matter the product group.”